Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Related Work

 \textbf{Code-similarity based Vulnerability Detection.} In general, similar-code matching technique is widely adopted for vulnerability detection.
 In 2016, \textsc{VulPecker}~\cite{VulPecker} is proposed to apply different code-similarity algorithms in various purposes for different vulnerability types.
 It leverages vulnerability signatures from National Vulnerability Database (NVD)~\cite{NVD} and applies them to detect 40 vulnerabilities that are not published in NVD, among which 18 are zero-days.
-As \textsc{VulPecker} works on the source code of C, \textsc{Bingo}~\cite{bingo} can execute on binary code and compare the assembly code via tracelet (partial trace of CFG) extraction~\cite{tracy} and similarity measuring.
-Recently, \vuddy~\cite{vuddy} represents the state-of-the-art on construction of vulnerability benchmark of C. To sum up, these studies usually resort to the vulnerability database of C language for discovering similar zero-days.
-In contrast, plenty of our efforts are exhausted in gathering vulnerabilities from other tools for smart contracts and auditing them manually.
-Besides, \vuddy~\cite{vuddy} targets at exact clones and parameterized clones, not gapped clones, as it utilizes hashing for matching for the purpose of high efficiency. \ourTool adopts a more robust algorithm, which can tolerate big or small code gaps across the similar candidates of a vulnerability.
+As \textsc{VulPecker} works on the source code of C, \textsc{Bingo}~\cite{bingo} can execute on binary code and compare the assembly code via tracelet (partial trace of CFG) extraction~\cite{tracy} and similarity measuring. \vuddy~\cite{vuddy} targets at exact clones and parameterized clones, not gapped clones, as it utilizes hashing for matching for the purpose of high efficiency.
+To sum up, these studies usually resort to the vulnerability database of C language for discovering similar zero-days.
+In contrast, plenty of our efforts are exhausted in gathering vulnerabilities from other tools for smart contracts and auditing them manually. \ourTool adopts a more robust algorithm (e.g., LCS), which can tolerate big or small code gaps across the similar candidates of a vulnerability.